FriendlyUser/file-track-Dapp/README.md

 - [x] Add front-end for authentication
 - [x] Add component for viewing files for self, use bulma table.
 - [x] Boilerplate for Front-end testing
-- [ ] Add component for viewing files for other users
+- [x] Add component for viewing files for other users
+- [ ] Improve Form Validation and UI
+- [ ] Try to add drizzle-front-end testing for components, this ought to be fun, maybe write an medium article about this.
+- [ ] Add Contact Us Page, FAQ Page, etc ...
 - [ ] Polish app, adding loading icons or render bulma icons, or font-awesome loading icons, add Contact Page.

 ## Installation